The Library is open on the King's Birthday public holiday, Monday 12 June 2023. View the public holiday opening hours.

 Hosting an event with a speaker

-Make sure you show the speaker the Tool Kit and point out any relevant resources.
+If you have arranged a community legal education talk, remember to let the speaker know about the that the Find Legal Answers service.
+Show them the Tool Kit and point out any relevant resources.
 Ask the speaker to refer to the Tool Kit in their talk if they can.
 Also show the speaker any pamphlets you have ordered.
 Often lawyers have no idea of the plain language resources available in libraries, and it's a great opportunity to promote them.

 Make sure you have a Tool Kit available for the participants to see and use.
 If it's possible, have the Find Legal Answers website on display.
 The participants will be able to see the wealth of legal information available in books and online.